RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/59-JAS.md

 <sup>1</sup> My brethren, be not many masters, knowing that we shall receive the greater condemnation.
 <sup>2</sup> For in many things we offend all.
 If any man offend not in word, the same [is] a perfect man, [and] able also to bridle the whole body.
 <sup>3</sup> Behold, we put bits in the horses ’ mouths, that they may obey us; and we turn about their whole body.
-<sup>4</sup> Behold also the ships, which though [they be] so great, and [are] driven of fierce winds, yet are they turned about with a very small helm, whithersoever the governor listeth .
+<sup>4</sup> Behold also the ships, which though [they be] so great, and [are] driven of fierce winds, yet are they turned about with a very small helm, whithersoever the governor listeth.
 <sup>5</sup> Even so the tongue is a little member, and boasteth great things.
 Behold, how great a matter a little fire kindleth!
 <sup>6</sup> And the tongue [is] a fire, a world of iniquity: so is the tongue among our members, that it defileth the whole body, and setteth on fire the course of nature; and it is set on fire of hell.
-<sup>7</sup> For every kind of beasts, and of birds, and of serpents, and of things in the sea, is tamed, and hath been tamed of mankind :
+<sup>7</sup> For every kind of beasts, and of birds, and of serpents, and of things in the sea, is tamed, and hath been tamed of mankind:
 <sup>8</sup> But the tongue can no man tame; [it is] an unruly evil, full of deadly poison.
 <sup>9</sup> Therewith bless we God, even the Father; and therewith curse we men, which are made after the similitude of God.
 <sup>10</sup> Out of the same mouth proceedeth blessing and cursing.
 My brethren, these things ought not so to be.